ArmandFS/ArmandFS/README.md

 <div align="center">

-# Kia ora!
+# Hello!
 Welcome to my GitHub Profile!

 ### Programming Languages and Frameworks that I have (some level of) experience with!

 #### Data Science and Machine Learning
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)